 It’s no surprise that Emma Watson has been dubbed a role model thanks to her activism for gender equality and consistent efforts to apply feminism to every aspect of her life.
 She even brought Gloria Steinem to an advance screening Beauty and the Beast to ensure that her portrayal of Belle got the feminist stamp of approval.

 Although the traits we admire about Watson may appear effortless, she admits that being labeled a “role model” comes with a great deal of pressure.
-In the latest issue of Interview, Jessica Chastain praised the example that Watson sets for girls and young women by prioritising “education and authenticity over the empty calories of what social media can be.”
+In the latest issue of Interview, Jessica Chastain praised the example that Watson sets for girls and young women by prioritizing “education and authenticity over the empty calories of what social media can be.”

 In keeping with her trademark authenticity, Watson got real about it all: “When people call me a role model it puts the fear of god into me, because I feel like I'm destined to fail,” she explained.